 Rather than limit their sample to certain galaxy types, the researchers instead looked at all galaxies with emission lines bright enough to be used for determining internal motions.
 Emission lines are the discrete wavelengths of radiation characteristically emitted by the gas within a galaxy.
 They are revealed when a galaxy’s light is separated into its component colors.
 These emission lines also carry information about the galaxy’s internal motions and distance.

 This cosmological simulation follows the development of a single disk galaxy over about 13.5 billion years, from shortly after the Big Bang to the present time.
 Colors indicate old stars (red), young stars (white and bright blue) and the distribution of gas density (pale blue); the view is 300,000 light-years across.
-The simulation ran on the Pleiades supercomputer at NASA’s Ames Research Center in Moffett Field, Calif., and required about 1 million CPU hours.
+The simulation ran on the Pleiades supercomputer at NASA’s Ames Research Center in Moffett Field, California, and required about 1 million CPU hours.
 It assumes a universe dominated by dark energy and dark matter.
 Credit: F. Governato and T. Quinn (Univ. of Washington), A. Brooks (Univ. of Wisconsin, Madison), and J. Wadsley (McMaster Univ.).

 The team studied a sample of 544 blue galaxies from the Deep Extragalactic Evolutionary Probe 2 (DEEP2) Redshift Survey, a project that employs Hubble and the twin 10-meter telescopes at the W. M. Keck Observatory in Hawaii.
 Located between 2 billion and 8 billion light-years away, the galaxies have stellar masses ranging from about 0.3 percent to 100 percent of the mass of our home galaxy.